Corporate Paternity Leave: Communication and impact

-Agnes Bamford is a PhD Research Scholar at the Department of Professional and Intercultural Communication at the Norwegian School of Economics (NHH).
+Agnes Bamford is a Lecturer at the Department of Professional and Intercultural Communication at the Norwegian School of Economics (NHH).

-Her research interests include international business communication, intercultural communication, discourse analysis, equality, diversity and inclusion.
+Her teaching and research interests include intercultural business communication, diversity management and equality, diversity and inclusion.

 She holds an MA in Applied Linguistics from the University of London (2018), a Postgraduate Certificate in Education from University College London and she is also a graduate (siviløkonom) from the Norwegian School of Economics